 This handbook is designed for you to be aware of various policies before an issue may arise.
-Information on CTS' attendance policy and school uniforms was sent to you at the end of the 20-21 school year.
-We hope that helped you to prepare for the 2021-2022 school year.
+Information on CTS' attendance policy and school uniforms was posted on DOJO during the summer.
+We hope that helped you to prepare for the 2023-2024 school year.
 For many reasons one of the most important aspects of academic success is ATTENDANCE!
 Let's work to raise our attendance rate this year!